lintonye/react-101-for-designers/react_house/react-101-for-designers-exercises.md

   }
   say() { console.log(this.name + ': Hello!'); }
 }
 {% endhighlight %}
+  - A. object Parrot extends Pet { }
+  - B. class Parrot inherits Pet { }
+  - - C. class Parrot extends Pet { }
+  - D. const parrot1 = new Parrot(Pet);

+- Why does the name of a class start with a capital letter?
+- Complete the "TODO" item in the code below:
+{% highlight jsx %}
+// TODO: define class Parrot here

+const brad = new Parrot('Brad');
+brad.say();
+{% endhighlight %}

 - Complete the "TODO" items in the code below so that it prints the following in the console: